tanyongkiam/cake_lpr/README.md

+# TACAS 2021 Artifact Evaluation

+This branch contains the artifact for the submission `cake_lpr: Verified Propagation Redundancy Checking in CakeML'

+The standard build instructions for `cake_lpr` can be found in this README.

+To run the experiments, please read the respective READMEs in:

+`experiments/sadical` (Section 5.1)

+`experiments/satrace2019` (Section 5.2)

+`experiments/pgbdd` (Section 5.3)

 # cake_lpr

 This repository contains pre-compiled versions of LPR proof checkers produced using the CakeML compiler and associated toolchains (https://cakeml.org/).

 Source and proof files are available in the main CakeML repository (https://github.com/CakeML/cakeml/tree/master/examples/lpr_checker)